 Reversal of Fortune (1990)

-Crime stories based on real life events are always diffucult to translate to the big screen because it is almost inevitable for the director not to let his views colour the narrative too much.
-Centered around the highly publicized case concerning the sociate von Bülow couple, Reversal of Fortune is one of the greatest such films ever, directed with an almost teasing sense of balance by Frenchman Barbet Schroder.
-He structures the narrative with chilling presicion, making this a highly suspenseful film in addition to one of the most interesting criminal dramas of all time.
+Crime stories based on real life events are always difficult to translate to the big screen because it is almost inevitable for the director not to let his views colour the narrative too much.
+Centered around the highly publicized case concerning the socialite von Bülow couple, Reversal of Fortune is one of the greatest such films ever, directed with an almost teasing sense of balance by Frenchman Barbet Schroder.
+He structures the narrative with chilling precision, making this a highly suspenseful film in addition to one of the most interesting criminal dramas of all time.
 Jeremy Irons' performance is a standout - his honest arrogance is full of indications but he leaves the conclusion to the viewer.
 Great are also both Ron Silver and Glenn Close - the latter in a what is for her perfect role, even though she has limited time to explore it with here.

 Note: As of the time of this review, Sonny von Bülow still lies comatose in a hospital in New York.
 She and Claus are still married.